Is Titanium Dioxide Dangerous?

 Titanium Dioxide and Our Food Supply

 Titanium dioxide is a contaminant of the aquatic ecosystem both naturally as well as due to human interference.
 Just think of the cloud of sunscreen that swirls around you as you float away with the ocean current.
 Fish cells are more susceptible to the accumulation of toxins into their tissue than are your body’s own cells and this accumulation creates cell damage and fatality in fish (3).

 The accumulation of toxins in fish cells and tissue then becomes your problem every time you sit down to enjoy your seasonal favorite meal of rainbow-trout, for example.
-If titanium dioxide is a possible carcinogen which accumulates in the human body, you will undoubtedly increase the concentration of titanium dioxide with this meal.
+If it is a possible carcinogen which accumulates in the human body, you will undoubtedly increase the concentration of this toxin with this meal.